rackerlabs/rackspace-how-to/content/cloud-images/cloud-images-faq.md

 support representative does what he or she can to troubleshoot and provide guidance.
-However, because the technologies that are contained in a non-standard image are not always popular or well-documented, technical support for those technologies is not guaranteed and may vary by support representative.
+However, because the technologies that are contained in a non-standard image are not always popular or well-documented, technical support for those technologies is not guaranteed and might vary by support representative.
 Any assistance that is provided in response to a support request for a server that is built from a non-standard image is not an agreement of continuing support, and future requests are handled on a